Last Updated on by

 Ease of Use

 If you’re looking for the easiest and most efficient way to cut your grass, there are a number of options to choose from.

 The mowers on my list have simple-to-use controls plus a transmission to power the drive wheels, which makes these mowers faster and easier to use all around.

 Most self-propelled mowers have a speed-control lever that makes the mower move forward.

 There are many good reasons why you should purchase a self-propelled lawn mower:

 - Cutting the grass is so much easier with a self-propelled model that it could allow you to mow your lawn instead of paying $30-$60 a week to have it cut for you.

 - Many of us don’t have the desire or physical stamina to push a heavy lawnmower around for any length of time.

-- Many self propelled motors come equipped with both variable and single speeds.
-You can adjust speeds on the newer models by utilizing a speed control lever which lets the lawn mower move forward.
+motors come equipped with both variable and single speeds.
+You can adjust speeds on the newer models by utilizing a speed control lever which lets the selfpropelled lawn mowermove forward.
 The only thing you’ll need to do is walk behind the mower and provide a little guidance on how it should move across the lawn.

-- Self propelled mowers in the marketplace today come with a large number of top-of-the-line features.
+entail.
+Self propelledmowers generally come with a large number of top-of-the-line features.
 Check out an automatic-choke recovery system or a sleek dual-lever specially made for height adjustment.